cBeaus/CS-journey/README.md

 # CS-journey

 Currently I have zero knowledge about IT or CS or Cybersecurity.
 This repo will serve as a journal for my journey.
-Hoping I can learn new skills and finally become someone in life.

-Day 1:
+Will be continuously updated as I learn.